Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 All computed node result within a functional graph for all pure functions are automatically cached to avoid unnecessary re-computation.
 Anything that takes more than 5 seconds to execute are automatically cached permanent within the document during saving.

+### Node Attributes

+Because nodes are just subroutines, there is no inherent inputs and outputs - there are however archetypical inputs and outputs in the sense of a typical programming subroutine.
+The provision of node inputs and output pins and node properties panel is entirely for the sake of interface and simplicity of construction of nodes.

 ### Tagging